QELiminate/Database-Project/README.md

   pip3 install mysql-connector<br>
   pip3 install mysql<br>
-5. In database_operations file enter the credentials of your local sql server in connectToDatabase() function
+5. In database_operations file enter the credentials of your local sql server in connectToDatabase() function <br>
 6. Run customer_terminal.py and check if there are enrties in account and customer table